sudarkoff/sudarkoff.github.com/articles/git-concepts.markdown

 Author: George Sudarkoff
 Date: 2013-01-10 15:19:59

-'''This article was written by my colleague Filip Machi.
-Published here with his approval.'''
+*This article was written by my colleague Filip Machi.
+Published here with his approval.*

 Understanding a few key concepts will help you make sense of how Git works and how to use it effectively.